 Effectively managing third-party security is essential.
 When building a process, companies need to consider where their bottlenecks and lack of visibility occur.
 These should be addressed by automating the lifecycle stages of analysis, engagement, remediation, approval and monitoring.
 When searching for a platform that tackles these issues, companies should be sure to consider the following capabilities:

-Third-party security should be based on an “outside-in” view of the supplier’s attack surface that mimics the reconnaissance that a hacker does.
+- 360-degree cybersecurity ratings.
+Third-party risk management should be based on an “outside-in” view of the supplier’s attack surface that mimics the reconnaissance that a hacker does.
 This should be combined with an “inside-out” security questionnaire that checks that the supplier adheres to internal company security policies and complies with regulations.

-To take corrective actions, organizations should receive live alerts about any change in security.
+- Continuous monitoring.
+To take corrective actions, organizations should receive live alerts about any change in security, prioritized according to the level of criticality that each risk presents.

-Security questionnaires should provide a way to check that a supplier complies with specific regulations, such as GDPR and CCPA.
+- Evaluation of compliance.
+Security questionnaires should provide a way to check that a supplier complies with specific regulations, such as GDPR, EBA and CCPA.